zcysxy/edav-garden/src/site/notes/Machine Learning.md

 : A computer program is said to learn from experience $E$ with respect to some class of tasks $T$ and performance measure $P$, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$
 - [r] Michell, *Machine Learning* 1997

-- <span style='color:red'>⚠️</span> From a scientific and philosophical point of view,  machine learning is interesting because developing our understanding of machine learning entails developing our understanding of the **principles that underlie intelligence**
+- <span class="alt-check alt-check-rmk">From a scientific and philosophical point of view,  machine learning is interesting because developing our understanding of machine learning entails developing our understanding of the **principles that underlie intelligence**</span>

 ### Task *T*